 - Start your morning with a stewed apple.

-- Ayurveda recommends moderate exercise, especially Yogasanas (yoga postures) and Pranayam (breathing exercises).
+- Ayurveda recommends moderate exercise, especially Yoga Asanas (yoga postures) and Pranayama (breathing exercises).
 However, Ayurveda believes that there is such a thing as too much exercise.
 Follow the Ayurvedic concept of balardha, or exercising such that you use up half your energy and conserve the other 50%.

 - Practice Transcendental Meditation® twice a day, or use other relaxation techniques to manage stress.

 Essential Oils Soothe Pitta Dosha and the Heart

 In Ayurveda, essential oils and aromatherapy are said to be very beneficial at uplifting the emotions, soothing the heart, and cooling Pitta dosha.
 Aromas in general are especially effective coolers because they work very quickly.
 Depending on which aromas you use, aromatherapy can be a very quick way to insert a cooling sensation in the brain and bloodstream.

 It is well known that smells can awaken long-forgotten memories and emotions.
 You catch a whiff of your friend's lilac perfume, for instance, and suddenly you're transported to a vivid memory of the happiness you felt as you walked under a lilac bush while holding your mother's hand.

 The reason smell is so closely linked with memory is a physiological one: scents are conveyed by the olfactory nerve directly to areas of the brain that can influence emotions and hormonal response.
 Odor molecules are chemical communicators that give specific and potent messages, and research shows that different smells stimulate different areas of the brain.

 But aromas affect much more than the brain.
 They are inhaled through the lungs and from there go to the bloodstream and enter the circulation, the heart, and thus influence the emotions.